iQ Cyclical Super Sector Model

 Investment Objective

 The iQ Cyclical Super Sector model makes a deliberate bet on economic expansion.
 When the economy is growing, cyclical businesses tend to lead — and this strategy concentrates exclusively in four of those sectors: Basic Materials, Consumer Cyclical, Financial Services, and Real Estate.
 By owning the largest, most established names within those sectors that are already demonstrating price strength from prior lows, the model seeks to deliver returns in excess of the S&P 500 while keeping turnover low.
-The portfolio reconstitutes every February, May, August, and November and averages less than one position change per reconstitution.

 Investment Process